hashirshoaeb/home/README.md

 Facing issues?
 Feel free to contact at hashirshoaeb@gmail.com.

-## Contributing 🙌

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## Issues

-If anyone is looking to make some contribution, the following are issues that you can solve:

-- [ ] UI improvements
-- [ ] Code optimization
-- [x] Routing
-- [ ] SEO

 ## Showcase 🚀

 Have you changed something in the code to create your own version?
 Feel free to share with me, I will list them in this space.